joenelsong/WebDev--OregonInTents/readme.md

 TO DO:
 * Password Reset
 * User Profiles
+* Add Filters
+- Sort campgrounds by Rating
+- Sort campgrounds by Distance
 * Stripe Payment / Bitcoin Donation Links
-* Implement rating system
+* Implement campground rating system
-** Make a cron job to automatically delete entries with very low ratings that have existed for a certain period of time.
+- Make a cron job to automatically delete entries with very low ratings that have existed for a certain period of time.